top of page

 • Researching online

-• Notes- Great for logging in notes from a doctors appointment, shopping lists or other
+• Notes- Great for logging in notes from a doctor's appointment, shopping lists, or other

-• Contacts- do not expect to remember all your contacts- keep them handy especially in an emergency
+• Contacts- do not expect to remember all your contacts- keep them handy, especially in an emergency

 • Play games- There are many game apps to help improve cognitive skills (memory, hidden pictures, word puzzles, solitaire, majong, etc.)

-• Kindle or other "e books"
+• Kindle or other "e-books"

 • Audio books

-• Speech to text apps or programs
+• Speech-to-text apps or programs

-Notes, Notes And More Notes
+Notes, Notes, And More Notes

 Preparing For Our Doctor's Appointments (more info here)